cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 Similar to the above design, consensus messages will allow the underlying consensus engine to speak to the modules.
 Today we get consensus related information from `SDKContext`.
 In server/v2 we are unable to continue with this design due to the forced dependency leakage of comet throughout the repo.
 Secondly, while we already have `cometInfo` if we were to put this on the new execution client we would be tieing cometbft to the application manager and STF.

-In the case of CometBFT, slashing, evidence and consensus would register handlers for consensus messages.
+In the case of CometBFT, consensus would register handlers for consensus messages for evidence, voteinfo and consensus params.
 This would allow the consensus engine to speak to the modules.

 ```go